Women and Non-binary Students into Maths PhDs!

 25/11/2020, PhD Information Event for St Andrews students by the St Andrews committee

 19/11/2020, PhD information event by University of Reading committee

-04/11/2020 – Information session for students at the University of Manchester by the Manchester committee
+04/11/2020 – Info session for students at the University of Manchester by Manchester committee

-28/10/2020 – “How to study remotely” and PhD information event for women and non-binary students at UCL, hosted by the UCL committee
+28/10/2020 – “How to study remotely” and PhD information event hosted by the UCL committee

 27/10/2020 – First PiWORKS seminar series talk by Professor Maggie Chen at Cardiff University.
 Jointly hosted with the Women in Mathematics Society at Cardiff.

 21/10/2020 – PhD information event by the Heriot-Watt Piscopia committee

 30/09/2020 – Get Involved with the Piscopia Society – Help us host events at your university!